“To me, humility does not mean thinking less of yourself but means thinking of yourself less” – Sybille’s Story

 Post by Sybille Sullivan

-Sybille is the coordinator on RISE and works alongside Joe (RISE Project Manager), managing partner relationships, project paperwork and the nitty gritty of RISE collaboration.
+Sybille is the programme coordinator for both Rise2Thrive and SHINE, and works alongside Joe (Programme Manager), managing partner relationships, project paperwork and the ins and outs of partnership collaboration.
 She was formerly one of the Finance and Audit Co-ordinators, and has been with us since March 2022.

 Learn more about Sybille